Ball Girl Collapses In Australian Open Heat As Players Rush To Help

 She will play either American wildcard Elizabeth Mandlik or Hungary's Anna Bondar next.

-Temperatures have been known to soar past 40C during the Australian Open.
-They are forecast to reach a high of at least 36C this week
+Temperatures have been known to soar past 40oC during the Australian Open.
+They are forecast to reach a high of at least 36oC this week.

 Legal Disclaimer: